-An application to NCAT must be made within 28 days of notice of this decision being published on the Liquor & Gaming NSW website <a href="https://www.liquorandgaming.nsw.gov.au/Pages/ilga/decisions-of-interest/decisions-
+An application to NCAT must be made within 28 days of notice of this decision being published on the Liquor & Gaming NSW website and be accompanied by the fee prescribed by the regulations.

 For more information please contact the NCAT Registry at Level 10 John Maddison Tower, 86-90 Goulburn Street Sydney.
-The NCAT website is at http://www.ncat.nsw.gov.au/.
+The NCAT website.